 - Renaissance assessments track development of critical skills so teachers know how kids are performing and where to focus instruction next.

 Ensuring young learners have access to a variety of texts lets them explore the world through literature.
 A full library of books is available at children’s fingertips with myON, and educators can track student reading activity using Accelerated Reader.
 Lalilo awards new stories to students as they complete lessons.
-Using these tools helps to encourage new interests, expand vocabulary, and ignite a passion for reading that will last a lifetime.
+The student-recorded read-aloud feature in myON allows young readers to record themselves reading their favorite books out loud.
+Using these tools helps to encourage new interests, expand vocabulary, improve fluency, and ignite a passion for reading that will last a lifetime.